hypre-space/hypredrive/docs/usrman-src/driver_examples.rst

    it because the source asset is SVG-only.

 .. note::
-   A multi-file version of this input is also provided as ``examples/ex8-multi-1.yml``, where the individual preconditioner variants are split into separate YAML files and pulled in via ``include``.
-The solver configuration and per-variant iteration counts/residuals should match the single-file version.
-Minor differences in reported timings are expected.
+   ``examples/ex8-multi-1.yml`` provides the same input in multiple files.
+Each YAML file contains one preconditioner variant.
+The ``include`` key combines the files.
+The solver settings, iteration counts, and residuals match the single-file version.
+Reported times can have small differences.